 Early bird registration fee of $325 ends 2 weeks prior to the start date of class.
 After that, the price increases to $350.

 Deadline to register for class is 1 week prior to the start date of class.

-Currently, fall Driver's Education is being held online, please be aware that this could change at anytime.
+Currently, winter Driver's Education is being held online, please be aware that this could change at anytime.

 To participate in the online format, the device you will be using for the online class MUST HAVE AUDIO AND VIDEO, or you will not be able to participate in the class.

 Upon successful completion of the class, students and parents, will need to make arrangements to take the written permit test on their own.
 Testing locations and information can be found below.

 Below is the information we have received from the state in regards to when and where your student can take their written permit test or their driver's license test.

 A limited number of exam stations will reopen on Tuesday, May 19, 2020, at 12:00pm for knowledge testing only.
 They will be running limited services and have a safety plan established for all customers that will need to be adhered to.
 Only the following 15 exam stations will be open: Arden Hills, Anoka, Eagan, Plymouth, Rochester, Mankato, Marshall, Willmar, Detroit Lakes, St. Cloud, Brainerd, Duluth, Grand Rapids, Bemidji and St. Paul (knowledge testing only).

 BEGINNING JULY 13 Minnesotans can Schedule Knowledge Test Appointments Online at Open Exam Stations